← All Articles

 Media and publishing conferences have traditionally featured journalists, publishers, and media executives.
 But as AI reshapes everything from content creation to subscription models, event organizers face pressure to book speakers who can bridge the technical and editorial divide.

-According to a 2024 Reuters Institute report, 73% of news organizations now use AI tools for content production, up from 12% in 2022.
-This rapid adoption creates an audience hungry for practical insights rather than theoretical overviews.
-Your attendees want to know how BuzzFeed's AI content strategy impacts their own editorial calendars, not hear another generic presentation about machine learning basics.
+The Reuters Institute has documented the rapid increase in AI tool adoption across newsrooms, with automation touching everything from transcription to headline testing to audience analytics.
+This adoption creates an audience hungry for practical insights rather than theoretical overviews.
+Your attendees want to know how real AI implementations at publications like BuzzFeed or Bloomberg impact their own editorial calendars, not hear another generic presentation about machine learning basics.

 Related: How to budget for an ai keynote speaker